ndrolay/rest-api-express/README.md

 ### mySQL database
 upload file helper\UserAuth.sql on your mysql database

+### Google Recaptcha
+open file in views/recovery.hbs and views/register.hbs and change "your google captcha html" with ur code

 ```bash
 > you have problem please ask on the issue
 > feel free to build this project together